Purpose

 Primary producers understand that the viability and sustainability of primary production systems rely heavily on the quality, health, and maintenance of soil.
 Soil quality can be modified in a variety of ways for different purposes.

-Ākonga must demonstrate knowledge of a Māori value in the context of soil properties that are managed in a primary production system.
+Ākonga must show understanding of a Māori concept in the context of soil properties that are managed in a primary production system.
 Examples include tūhononga, manaakitanga, and tiakitanga.

 At Level 1, the focus is on local production systems such as a family or community garden, marae, small holding, or local farm, but production may include commercial systems.